lorin/activitygraph/README.md

     $ ant run

 Try opening the XML file data/demo.xml to try out the visualization (using the File menu).
+See [format.md](format.md) for information on the file format.

 ## Packaging ActivityGraph